AmanGoyal99/AmanGoyal99/README.md

 ### Hi there 👋

 This is Aman Goyal and I am recent CS undergraduate student 👨‍🎓 from NIT Kurukshetra.
 I strongly believe that AI 🤖 can play a huge role in solving some of the biggest problems in the world 🌏.
 My research interests revolve around deep learning and computer vision.
-Currently I am assosciated with CMU, MSU and IIIT-Hyderabad for research projects.
+Currently I am working as an AI Research Engineer at Intel.
+Previously, I have been assosciated with CMU, MSU and IIIT-Hyderabad for research projects.

 I am mainly interested in the intersection of the following domains with AI: